watson-developer-cloud/assistant-with-discovery/README.md

 ### Import a workspace

-To use the app you're creating, you need to add a workspace to your Watson Assistant service.
+To use the app you're creating, you need to add a workspace to your Conversation service.
 A workspace is a container for all the artifacts that define the behavior of your service (ie: intents, entities and chat flows).
 For this sample app, a workspace is provided.

 For more information on workspaces, see the full  [Watson Assistant service documentation](https://console.bluemix.net/docs/services/conversation/configure-workspace.html#configuring-a-conversation-workspace).